GUID Partition Recovery in Windows 10: Recover GUID Partition Easily

 Though GPT features lots of advantages compared with MBR, encountering a partition loss is not very rare to see.
 Then, what are the reasons behind a GUID partition loss?
 Let’s move on to the next part.

 In case of getting to know how to retrieve GUID partition, we’d better take a look at the reasons for a GUID partition loss in advance.
 Reasons behind the GUID partition loss vary a lot.
 Check it out in the list below.

 • Missing drive letter.
 The drive letter may get missing during the operations like resizing the partition, thus the partition is invisible in the File Manager.

 • Unexpected deletion.
-Users may do some improper operations like be willing to readjusting the partition but accidentally click yes to delete the GUID partition.
+Users may do some improper operations like be willing to readjust the partition but accidentally click yes to delete the GUID partition.
 But you could recover accidentally deleted partitions using professional software.

 • Unexpected shutdown.
 A sudden power outage or unexpected power off may cause an unstable current flow, leading to damage to the disk, resulting in an inaccessible disk or partition.

 • Partition table error.
 Virus attacks, misoperation, and interruption may lead to a corrupted partition table, then the disk is not recognizable.